- Agronomic: corn, oats, soybeans

 - Sustainable Communities: ethnic differences/cultural and demographic change, local and regional food systems, community services, social networks, quality of life

-Organization Description: Madison Area Food Pantry Gardens (Gardens) is a non-profit organization that grows, tends and harvests food for the needy of the Dane County Area.
-Over the past 15 years, the Gardens have grown over 1 million pounds of fresh vegetables on five acres over three different garden plots.
-The locally grown vegetables are then distributed to about 43 food pantries across the county.
+Madison Area Food Pantry Gardens is a non-profit organization that grows, tends and harvests food for the needy of the Dane County Area.
+Over the past 13 years, we have grown over 1 million pounds of fresh vegetables on five acres over three different garden plots.
+The locally grown vegetables are then distributed to about 33 food pantries across the county.

-The original proposed project was to be located on a 5-acre piece of land that is part of the Badger Prairie Park.
+The proposed project will be located on a 5 acre piece of land that is part of the Badger Prairie Park.
 This land was designated by Dane County for community gardens and growing food for the needy.
-But due to a crop failure in the first year, additional privately owned land was leased for the project.

 The grant will assist in developing a sustainable approach to growing food for the needy.
-The study will look at the production of open pollenated corn for corn meal, hominy and masa.
-Alternate years, pinto beans will be grown.
-It would demonstrate the feasibility of growing food in an economically and environmentally sound way.
-Utilizing a rotation of flint corn, followed by pinto beans and then winter wheat with clover will maintain nutrient levels while reducing weed pressure.
+The study will look at the production of open white corn and food grade oats at the Badger Prairie Park Land.
+It would demonstrate the feasibility of growing food on public land in an economically and environmentally sound way.
+Utilizing a rotation of white corn, followed by soybeans and then oats with clover will maintain nutrient levels while reducing weed

 This model or a modified version could be implemented in other park lands in the county.
 Individuals and volunteers could see this as a means of producing desirable food for the less fortunate.
 The project will focus on start-up of a rotation that will expand to 3 or 4 years of crops.

 Prior to the start of the project, composted manure will be spread on the field to improve fertility and tilth.

 First year – Organic Open Pollinated Corn will be grown.